JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/internship-advice.md

 {{< /alert >}}

 {{< lead >}}
+Tips and tricks I learned from my own experience and the experiences of friends
+{{< /lead >}}

 I'm far from the best person to ask about this, but had I found just this information when I was a sophomore or junior, I would have had a head start.
-{{< /lead >}}

 ## Why I wrote this